 - Set limits and review periods on ACH/wire transfer transactions.

-- Have the latest anti-virus and malware prevention programs running on your desktops where payments are made.
+- Have the latest anti-virus and malware prevention programs running on your desktops where payments are processed.

 - Never respond to emails, download programs, or open attachments from foreign or misspelled email addresses asking for business account information.